d4dman/d4dman/README.md

 - 🌱 I’m currently learning ...a!!!h !!1
 - 💞️ I’m looking to collaborate on ...jh1111dhgdg12
 - 😄 Pronouns: ...!!
-- ⚡ Fun fact: im sweet asad!!! adwsawdads
+- ⚡ Fun fact: im sweet asad!!!1
+adwsawdads
 <!--- a
 d4dman/d4dman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.